bchaindeveloper/bchaindeveloper/README.md

 # HELLO WORLD

 <h3 align="left">I am a Full Stack Blockchain & Web Developer from the United States.</h3>
 <p>I have been studying Blockchain technology since early 2018.
-Mainly I create Full Stack Blockchain & Web Applications.</p>
+Mainly, I create smartconracts using Solidity on Ethereum and Hedera Hashgraph.
+I also have experience in Full Stack Web Development and have created many websites with Wordpress as well. </p>

 <h3 align="left">Contact me:</h3>